SubleXBle/Fail2Ban-Report/README.md

 ---

 ## 👀 Outlook
-- 📦 will have a deeper look into statistics with the next releases
+- 📦 will have a deeper look into statistics and more Fail2Ban Integration with the next releases

 ---